AEFeinstein/Super-2024-Swadge-FW/docs/SERIAL_DEBUG.md

 make usbflash
 ```

-For more background,

-The Swadge doesn't enumerate as a regular serial port, so you must run our own serial monitor, [`swadgeterm`](../tools/swadgeterm/) to view the output.
+For more background, the Swadge doesn't enumerate as a regular serial port, so you must run our own serial monitor, [`swadgeterm`](../tools/swadgeterm/) to view the output.
 To build `swadgeterm` from the root of this repository, run:

 ```bash
 make -C tools/swadgeterm